BrutPitt/imGuIZMO.quat/readme.md

 ```
 ### Added since version 3.0

-To each of the functions listed above was added a vec3 parameter, as second parameter, to get the object movement (Pan/Dolly), so the **Axes mode** function becomes:
+To each of the functions listed above was added a `vec3` parameter, as second parameter, to get the object movement: **Pan/Dolly**, so the **Axes mode** function becomes:

 **Axes mode + Pan/Dolly:**
 ```cpp